General Terms and Conditions of Purchase

 We may demand changes to the design and execution of the delivery item within the scope of what is reasonable for the supplier.
 In the event of such changes, the effects on delivery dates and any additional or reduced costs shall be regulated appropriately and by mutual agreement.

-However, price increases and delivery time extensions shall only be recognized if the change is actually and demonstrably associated with additional costs or delivery time extensions and the supplier has informed us of this in writing immediately after our request for change.
+However, price increases and delivery time extensions shall only be recognized if the change actually and demonstrably results in additional costs or delivery time extensions and the supplier has notified us of this in writing immediately after our request for change.

-In addition to the statutory rights of termination and withdrawal, we are entitled to withdraw from the contract in whole or in part until the delivery is dispatched if the following reasons make this necessary:
+In addition to the statutory rights of termination and withdrawal, we are entitled to withdraw from the contract in whole or in part until the delivery is dispatched if the following reasons require this:

-or if there are other important reasons for which we could not have foreseen and for which we are not responsible, which preclude the use of the delivery as intended by us (e.g. cancellation of the customer contract).
+or if there are other important reasons that were unforeseeable for us and for which we are not responsible, which exclude the use of the delivery intended by us (e.g., cancellation of the customer contract).

-If we make use of this right of withdrawal, the supplier shall only be entitled to the price agreed with him for the items produced or procured – if applicable on a pro rata basis – insofar as he surrenders these to us.
-We shall pay a reasonable price for semi-finished items, taking into account their value.
-However, we shall only be liable to pay concurrently with the return of the items in question.
+If we exercise this right of withdrawal, the supplier shall only be entitled to the price agreed with him for the items produced or procured, which may be pro rata, insofar as he hands them over to us.
+For semi-finished items, we shall pay a price that is reasonable in view of their value.
+However, we shall only be obliged to make payment in return for the handover of the items in question.

 4. SCOPE OF DELIVERY/SPARE PARTS/SOFTWARE MAINTENANCE

-The supplier shall ensure that all data and circumstances relevant to the fulfillment of its contractual obligations and the use we intend to make of its deliveries are known to it in good time.
-He guarantees that his deliveries include all services that are necessary for proper, safe and economical use, that they are suitable for the intended use and that they correspond to the latest state of science and technology.
+The supplier shall ensure that it is informed in good time of all data and circumstances relevant to the fulfillment of its contractual obligations, as well as of our intended use of its deliveries.
+The supplier guarantees that its deliveries include all services necessary for proper, safe, and economical use, that they are suitable for the intended use, and that they correspond to the latest state of the art in science and technology.

-If the Supplier’s delivery includes software rights or other items whose use is only permitted on the basis of corresponding rights of use (licenses), the necessary rights of use shall be transferred to us with the delivery at no extra charge.
-The Supplier shall be liable for the existence, transferability and enforceability of the rights of use.
+Insofar as the Supplier's delivery includes software rights or other items whose use is only permitted on the basis of corresponding rights of use (licenses), the necessary rights of use shall be transferred to us upon delivery at no extra charge.
+The Supplier shall be liable for the existence, transferability, and enforceability of the rights of use.

-The supplier shall ensure that it can supply us with spare parts or substitutes relating to the delivery items on reasonable terms for a period of 10 years after termination of the supply relationship.
+The supplier shall ensure that it can continue to supply us with spare parts or substitutes for the delivery items at reasonable conditions for a period of 10 years after termination of the delivery relationship.

-Insofar as the scope of delivery includes non-standardized software, the supplier agrees for a period of five years from delivery of the delivery item to make changes/improvements to the software in accordance with our specifications against reasonable reimbursement of costs.
-Insofar as the software originates from upstream suppliers, he shall obligate them accordingly.
+If the scope of delivery includes non-standardized software, the supplier agrees to make changes/improvements to the software in accordance with our specifications for a period of five years from delivery of the delivery item in return for reasonable reimbursement of costs.
+If the software originates from upstream suppliers, the supplier shall oblige them to do the same.

-If the supplier carries out contract work for us, he must check the material provided by us for perfect quality before processing, unless otherwise agreed in writing.
-In the event of any errors, processing may only take place with our express written consent.
-The entire Terms and Conditions of Purchase apply to contract orders.
+If the supplier carries out contract work for us, it must check the material provided by us for flawless quality before processing, unless otherwise agreed in writing.
+In the event of any defects, processing may only take place with our express written consent.
+The entire terms and conditions of purchase apply to contract work.

 6. PRICES, TERMS OF PAYMENT